If you want to advertise in eCommerce shops but don't know where to start,

 this article will help you build a winning strategy using Madgicx Audiences.

-When first choosing an audience, we want to cast as broad a net as possible to see where the 'fish are hiding.'
+When we first start choosing an audience, we want to cast as broad a net as possible to see 'where the fish are hiding.'
 Once the fish bite, we can keep on scaling in those directions.
-Madgicx built an ARR strategy to cover all segments of the audience funnel.
-More about the overall ARR strategy here.
+Madgicx built an ARR strategy to cover all segments of the audience funnel. 🙌

-The first segment you should look at are the Acquisition audiences; specifically the
+The first segment you should look at is the Acquisition audiences; specifically the

 Acquisition Prospecting Look-A-Like Audiences (people who have never engaged with your ads before).

 When choosing Acquisition Prospecting Audiences we recommend testing as many angles as possible to find the best audiences.

 To start, ask yourself the most macro questions: 🤔